Wolfgang Kröger: National and international cooperation

-Wolfgang Kröger recognized early on that the classical technical risk analysis has to be enriched and modified to changing situations in our modern society.
+Wolfgang Kröger recognized early on that the classical technical risk analysis must be enriched and modified to changing situations in our modern society.
 At an early stage far-reaching changes of the character of large risks to so-called systemic risks, triggered by an increasing integration and globalization of systems, became obvious and he realized the urgent need to develop new approaches to deal with such risks.
 Supported by the Swiss Government, he put the management of man-made technological, trans-boundary risks into a broader context by establishing the International Risk Governance Council (IRGC) as an independent organization.
 Founded in 2003, the IRGC follows a trans-sectorial and multi-disciplinary approach and promotes multi-stakeholder participation, where appropriate.
 As its Founding Rector he has provided valuable contributions to its undeniable success to date.
-From mid-2011 to end of 2014 he helped to build up the ETH Risk Center, which pools the expertise of professors from various departments.
+From mid-2011 to end of 2014 he helped to build up the ETH Risk Center, which pools the expertise of professors from various departments/disciplines.
 Its joint research output should support society and industry to better manage risk portfolios and design novel solutions for collaborative risk reduction and resilience enhancing schemes.
-Furthermore, he accountably prepared the proposal for a huge integrated research project on Future Resilient Systems, integrating combinations from ETH and top Singaporean universities; it was finally approved by the National Research Foundation of Singapore (NRF) for funding and launched in November 2014.
+Furthermore, he accountably prepared the proposal for a huge integrated research project on Future Resilient Systems, integrating combinations from ETH and top Singaporean universities; it was finally approved by the National Research Foundation of Singapore (NRF) for funding and launched in November 2014 and meanwhile entered its second phase.
 He joined the Institute of Advanced Sustainability Studies (IASS) Potsdam as Senior Fellow to help framing the concept of resilience and systematic risks in 2018.
 In the recent past, he contributed to ESYS by active participation in working groups on (de-)centralized energy systems and resilience of digitalized power systems.
-Further, the established a multi-stakeholder platform on Future Mobility to create a knowledge base, inform the public and trigger actions, where appropriate.
+Further, the established a multi-actors platform on Future Mobility at the SATW to create a knowledge base, to support stakeholders, inform the public and trigger actions, where appropriate.
+The development of quantitative safety targets to avoid “unreasonable risk” is work in progress.